sveya/sveya/README.md

-- 👋 Hi, I’m @sveya
+- 👋 Hi, I’m @Sveya
-- 👀 I’m interested in music
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning C programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sveya/sveya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.